 - Chest pain or shortness of breath (severe cases).

-- Difference in shoulder height.
+- The difference in shoulder height.

 - Tight hamstring tendons (muscles in the back of the thighs).